25 March, 2023

 • Transformer Shock Isolation This Power Trans is larger and has 4 screws.
 So, I threaded a sliver of PVC cable skin (harvested from Mogami) onto each screw and re-bolted the trannie to the chassis.

 • Cable Change This Routing was more complicated in this case.
 As noted from the Addendum to the article above, in contrast to the schematic, the Volume Pot is actually put last, before the Output.
-I saw no need to change all 4 Inputs, so I just changed one, from the Input to the Selector.
-Then, the Cable to the 6J4; then the cable from the 6V6 to the Volume Pot and finally from the Volume Pot to the Output.
+I saw no need to change all 4 Inputs, so I just changed one, from one Input (closest to the output) to the Selector.
+Then, from the Volume Pot to the Output.

 Although both have high gains, this preamp has a diametrically opposite sound signature to the ETA.
 Nonetheless, the sound was also definitely significantly improved.
 In this case, it brought more clarity and detail and tempered a little the occasional over-luscious sound.
 Transient speed was also definitely improved.
 I’m very satisfied.